cisagov/LME/docs/markdown/reference/troubleshooting.md

 ![Adjusting the log size](/docs/imgs/AdjustForwardedEventsLogSize.png)

 ### Events not forwarding from Domain Controllers
 Please be aware that Logging Made Easy does not currently support logging Domain Controllers, and the log volumes may be significant from servers with this role.
-If you wish to proceed forwarding logs from your Domain Controllers please be aware you do this at your own risk!
-Monitoring such servers has not been tested and may have unintended side effects.
+If you wish to proceed forwarding logs from your Domain Controllers please be aware you do this at your own risk.
+We have not tested monitoring such servers and they may have unintended side effects.